jbox-web/ajax-datatables-rails/README.md

 If you want to keep things tidy in the data mapping method, you could use [Draper](https://github.com/drapergem/draper) to define column mappings like below.
-On the long term it's much more cleaner than using `def_delegator` since decorators are reusable.
+On the long term it's much more cleaner than using `def_delegator` since decorators are reusable so we strongly recommand you to use Draper decorators.
+It will help you to keep your DataTables class small and clean and keep focused on what they should do (mostly) : filtering records ;)
+The presentation layer should rely on Decorators class.

+Example :

 ```ruby
 ...